ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-taps-transport-security.md

 - Pre-Shared Key Import
 Either the handshake protocol or the application directly can supply pre-shared keys for the record protocol use for encryption/decryption and authentication.
 If the application can supply keys directly, this is considered explicit import; if the handshake protocol traditionally provides the keys directly, it is considered direct import; if the keys can only be shared by the handshake, they are considered non-importable.
     - Explict import: QUIC, ESP
-    - Direct import: TLS, DTLS, MinimalT, tcpcrypt
+    - Direct import: TLS, DTLS, MinimalT, tcpcrypt, WireGuard
     - Non-importable: CurveCP

 - Encrypt application data
 The application can send data to the record protocol to encrypt it into a format that can be sent on the underlying transport.
 The encryption step may require that the application data is treated as a stream or as datagrams, and that the transport to send the encrypted records present a stream or datagram interface.
     - Stream-to-Stream Protocols: TLS, tcpcrypt
-    - Datagram-to-Datagram Protocols: DTLS, ESP
+    - Datagram-to-Datagram Protocols: DTLS, ESP, SRTP, WireGuard
     - Stream-to-Datagram Protocols: QUIC ((Editor's Note: This depends on the interface QUIC exposes to applications.))

 - Decrypt application data
 The application can receive data from its transport to be decrypted using record protocol.
 The decryption step may require that the incoming transport data is presented as a stream or as datagrams, and that the resulting application data is a stream or datagrams.
     - Stream-to-Stream Protocols: TLS, tcpcrypt
-    - Datagram-to-Datagram Protocols: DTLS, ESP
+    - Datagram-to-Datagram Protocols: DTLS, ESP, SRTP, WireGuard
     - Datagram-to-Stream Protocols: QUIC ((Editor's Note: This depends on the interface QUIC exposes to applications.))

 - Key Expiration